ADHD-Friendly Tips for Regaining Focus & Productivity

 The Tips to Help Improve Focus at Work

 Sometimes the best way to improve your focus is to take a break.
-This may seem counterintuitive but research has shown that taking regular breaks can actually help to improve productivity and concentration.
+This may seem counterintuitive but research has shown that taking regular breaks can actually help to improve productivity, concentration, and cognitive function.

 When you take a break, it gives your brain a chance to rest and recharge.
 This can help to reduce fatigue and increase your ability to concentrate when you return to your work.